martinstarkov/ecs/README.md

 The user can interact with an entity's components through the entity handle.

-`AddComponent<Type>(constructor_args...)` requires you to pass the component type as a template parameter and the component constructor arguments as function parameters.
+`Add<ComponentType>(constructor_args...)` requires you to pass the component type as a template parameter and the component constructor arguments as function parameters.
 If the entity already has the component type, it will be replaced.
 A reference to the newly created component is returned.

 ```c++